toaderflorin/florintoader/_posts/2018-03-10-anti-matter.markdown

 ![crowd](/images/schrodinger2.svg){:class="img-responsive"}

 Also, the equation can be solved analytically and this gives us the stable orbits of the electrons, the orbitals.
+The stable orbits are [*eigenvalues*](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) of the Hamiltonian.

 ![crowd](/images/orbitals.gif){:class="img-responsive"}